 Social Security and Medicare Taxes (Federal Insurance Contributions Act – FICA)

-If a taxpayer pays cash wages of $2,100 or more for 2018 (this threshold can change from year to year) to any one household employee, they generally must withhold 6.2% of Social Security and 1.45% of Medicare taxes (for a total of 7.65%) from all cash wages paid to that employee.
+If a taxpayer pays cash wages of $2,100 or more for ($2,000 or more prior to 2018) to any one household employee, they generally must withhold 6.2% of Social Security and 1.45% of Medicare taxes (for a total of 7.65%) from all cash wages paid to that employee.
 The taxpayer also must pay their share of Social Security and Medicare taxes, which is also 7.65% of cash wages.
 (Cash wages include wages paid by check, money order, etc.) Unless the taxpayer would prefer to pay the employee's share of Social Security and Medicare taxes from their own funds, they should withhold 7.65% from each payment of cash wages made.

 Tax preparers can find the specified dollar amounts and percentages under the topic "Do You Need To Pay Employment Taxes?" in Publication 926.
 Pay the amount the taxpayer withheld to the IRS with an additional 7.65% for their share of the taxes.
 If the taxpayer pays the employee's share of Social Security and Medicare taxes from their own funds, the amounts they pay for the employee count as wages for purposes of the employees' income tax.